GuglielmoZocca/TrustLocalizationProject/README.md

    11. Start the experiment
    12. After the time indicated in Timeslot info, go to the Download job.
 Download the experiment result and extract the log.
    13. After that you can do some operation on the job file "job.log" obtained: `cd ../Application_code`
-       1. You can use the parsing code in “ParsingCode/ParsingLogDeviceData.py” passing the log file to extract the wanted data in device[idDevice].txt: `ParsingCode/ParsingLogDeviceData.py /PATH/TO/job.log`
+       1. You can use the parsing code in “ParsingCode/ParsingLogDeviceData.py” passing the log file to extract the wanted data in device[idDevice].txt where the value of idDevice depend on device id: `ParsingCode/ParsingLogDeviceData.py /PATH/TO/job.log`
-       2. You can use the parsing code in “ParsingCode/ParsingLogTimeRanging.py” passing the log file to calculate the average time for a ranging operation in AVGtemp[idDevice].txt: `ParsingCode/ParsingLogTimeRanging.py /PATH/TO/job.log`
+       2. You can use the parsing code in “ParsingCode/ParsingLogTimeRanging.py” passing the log file to calculate the average time for a ranging operation in AVGtemp[idDevice].txt where the value of idDevice depend on device id: `ParsingCode/ParsingLogTimeRanging.py /PATH/TO/job.log`
-       3. You can take the data received from the device "/DeviceFiles/device[idDevice].txt" a and encrypt it with a key: `chipers/xor_c "/DeviceFiles/device[idDevice].txt" "/Devices_cript/device[idDevice]_ript.txt" "in" "key"`
+       3. You can take the data received from the device "/DeviceFiles/device[idDevice].txt" a and encrypt it with the key (a character) in "/Devices_cript/device[idDevice]_ript.txt": `chipers/xor_c "/DeviceFiles/device[idDevice].txt" "/Devices_cript/device[idDevice]_ript.txt" "in" "key"`
        4. You can use the encrypted for possible test of Gateway and Admin application
 10. To prove Gateway application:
     1. `cd ../Application_code`